Metric Poissonian pair correlationa and additive energy: Acknowledgement

 \section{Acknowledgement}

 The authors are thankful to Prof. Christoph Aistleiner for helpful discussions, which improved an earlier version of the article.
-Also, the authors would like to thank Dr. G Kasi Viswanadham for many suggestions.
+Also, the authors would like to thank Dr. G. Kasi Viswanadham for many suggestions.
+The authors thank the anonymous referee for helpful comments and suggestions that improved the presentation of the paper.